msupply-foundation/msupply_docs/content/docs/introduction/introduction.md

 ## History

-Open TEST mSupply builds on over 20 years of mSupply, over which time it has become the most used Logistics Management Information System (LMIS) in low & middle income countries.
+Open mSupply builds on over 20 years of mSupply, over which time it has become the most used Logistics Management Information System (LMIS) in low & middle income countries.

 ## What platforms are supported?